Ohio expands BMV services, offers online driver’s license renewal - NewsBreak

 Ohio expands BMV services, offers online driver’s license renewal

 “Since 2021, more than 2 million visits to the BMV have been avoided because of innovative online solutions led through this administration,” said Lt.
-Gov. Jon Husted in a release.Ohio unemployment claims drop for first time in more than 7 weeks
+Gov. Jon Husted in a release.Defamation lawsuit filed against former Darke Co.
+Sheriff

 Starting June 27, Ohioans can renew their driver’s license online or identification card at BMV.Ohio.Gov .